Castrovalva (Doctor Who): Plot

-In the forest, Nyssa and Tegan have difficulties in transporting the Doctor, and become separated from him; the Doctor is captured by warriors protecting Castrovalva, while the women are forced to climb a rocky cliff to reach its entrance.
-The Doctor is cared for by Shardovan, a librarian, and the elderly Portreeve, before Nyssa and Tegan arrive.
-After a night's sleep, they discover strange aspects of Castrovalva; if they go out of the town through any of its exits, they find themselves in a particular plaza in the town, and a tapestry in the Doctor's rooms changes and reflects events of the outside world.
+In the forests outside Castrovala, Nyssa and Tegan have difficulties in transporting the Doctor, and become separated from him; the Doctor is captured by a ritualistic hunting party from the citadel, while the women are forced to climb a rocky cliff to reach its entrance.
+The Doctor is cared for by Shardovan, a librarian and academic, Mergrave, the town's physician and the elderly Portreeve, before Nyssa and Tegan arrive.
+After a night's sleep, they discover strange aspects of Castrovalva; if they go out of the town through any of its exits, they find themselves in a particular plaza in the town, and a tapestry in the Portreeve's rooms changes and reflects events of the outside world.
 The Doctor understands that they are trapped in a "recursive occlusion", and Castrovalva is fake.
-The Portreeve reveals himself as the Master, and shows them the trapped Adric.
+The Portreeve reveals himself as the Master, and shows them the trapped Adric in a web of electrified cables, whom he had kidnapped and replaced with a mathematically generated replica.
 The Master has been able to use Adric's mathematical genius to create Castrovalva as well as alter the TARDIS, creating the terminal on the console that led them here.
-Realising the true nature of Castrovalva's reality, Shardovan swings from a chandelier into the web and destroys it, freeing Adric and causing Castrovalva to fall apart.
-Seeing all is lost, the Master flees to his TARDIS.
-The Doctor and his companions flee from the town.
-The Master appears to be trapped and is unable to escape as the town collapses in on itself.
+Realising the true nature of Castrovalva's reality, Shardovan swings from a chandelier into the Master's web and destroys it at the cost of his own life, freeing Adric and causing Castrovalva to fall apart.
+Seeing all is lost, the Master flees to his TARDIS, which cannot escape the collapse.
+The Doctor and his companions flee from the town with the help of Mergrave, while The Master is trapped by the townspeople and is seemingly unable to escape as the town collapses in on itself.
 As the time travellers return to the TARDIS, the Doctor indicates that he has fully recovered from his regeneration ordeal.